CloudI/website/_build/html/_sources/Book_Recommendation_Application.txt

 Background
 ==========

-The application that will be used for this tutorial is a web-based book recommendation system that provides a list of books available on
-`Project Gutenberg <http://www.gutenberg.org/>`_
-and provides recommendations of other books that might interest you.
+The application used for this tutorial is a web-based book recommendation system that provides a list of books available on `Project Gutenberg <http://www.gutenberg.org/>`_ and provides recommendations of other books.
-You can run the application at `http://www.impactsoftwarelabs.com/book <http://www.impactsoftwarelabs.com/book>`_ and view the full source code here.
+You can run the application at `http://www.impactsoftwarelabs.com/book <http://www.impactsoftwarelabs.com/book>`_ and view the full source code `here <https://github.com/brucekissinger/book_recommendation>`_

 A use case diagram showing the major functions is listed below.